MissTipo/EmpowerLink-Nexus/README.md

 # EmpowerLink Nexus 🛠️🌍

 EmpowerLink Nexus is a modular, scalable backend platform designed to address social inclusion, accessibility, and resource distribution challenges through AI-driven services, geospatial mapping, feedback reporting, and telephony integrations.
+A key focus is making web-based essential services accessible to digitally isolated populations, especially those without internet or smartphones through USSD and IVR technology.
 The system is built as a collection of independent microservices communicating via GraphQL APIs and REST, orchestrated through Kubernetes and containerized with Docker.

 ---